thoriso-watson/SnakeProject/labs/2-cross-check/README.md

 The main pi-specific stuff from our code in lab 1 is:
    1. The assembly code (in `start.S`).
 We will be testing the `gpio.c` implementations in isolation, so the assembly is not relevant.
-Thus, we can compile it to run on your your Unix laptop by simply switching compilers.
+Thus, we can compile `gpio.c` to run on your Unix laptop by simply switching compilers.

   2. The reads and writes to GPIO addresses.
 Because we implemented